Brisbane Market Overview

 Australian Market Overview

-Sydney and Melbourne are starting to see a bit of a blip in their bubble with prices declining up to 10% y.o.y.
-Brisbane has seen a small drop to match this.
+Sydney and Melbourne are have improved over the last few months with increases in house prices again linked to clearance rates of Auctions.
 Adelaide and Hobart are still seemingly continuing their growth as predicted, however they have seen a small dip in their m.o.m prices – which is general occurrence in the lead up to an election.

 Perth is similar to Queensland as it has a large relationship with mining and oil and gas.
 This market has taken a massive hit with a lot of employment casualties.
 Perth has seen some big declines in price over the last couple of years, and similar to Queensland as the industries pick back up the people will return and the market will return.
 People struggling to find tenants for their properties may need to consider taking a hit per week to keep the return from rent coming in – the market will not return to what it was 3 years ago very fast.

-With a forecast 8 rate increases from the RBA within the next 2 years, I’d expect to see some properties needing fast sales prior to foreclosure as people who have spent more than they can afford as interest rates go up.
+A recession is seeming more and more likely with major job losses through liquidated retailers such as a lot of the clothing or appliance companies that are finding it hard to compete with online retailers.
+If a recession does hit, people will still be selling and we may see a small lul in house prices, but once over (recessions last as short as 3 months) we should see house prices jump again.
+I'd expect to see some properties needing fast sales prior to foreclosure as people who have spent more than they can afford.
 There will be some bargains to be found, but there will also be the steady growth in most areas where conscientious buyers have bought within their means.